Find synonyms Find exact match

 ●Uterine anomalies — Congenital structural uterine abnormalities may involve the cervix and be associated with cervical insufficiency .
 The risk of second trimester preterm birth is increased with uterine anomalies, including canalization defects (eg, septate uterus), unification defects (eg, bicornuate uterus), and even arcuate uterus .
 (See "Clinical manifestations and diagnosis of congenital anomalies of the uterus".)

 ●Diethylstilbestrol (DES) exposure — In utero DES exposure has been linked to subsequent cervical insufficiency when the DES daughter became pregnant .
 Pregnancy in DES daughters is now uncommon, as almost all of these women are over 40 years old.
 (See "Outcome and follow-up of diethylstilbestrol (DES) exposed individuals".)

 ●Biologic variation — The length of the cervix during the second trimester in an obstetric population is distributed in a bell-shaped curve.
-(See "Transvaginal ultrasound assessment of the cervix and prediction of spontaneous preterm birth", section on 'Short cervical length'.)
+(See "Second trimester evaluation of cervical length for prediction of spontaneous preterm birth", section on 'Definition of short cervix'.)
 The wide range in normal cervical length (the 10th and 90th percentiles are 25 and 45 mm, respectively) during this period is due, in part, to biologic variation, but may also result from premature cervical effacement.
 Although a short cervix is predictive of preterm birth, it is not diagnostic of cervical insufficiency and many women who have a congenitally short cervix deliver at term.

 ●Obstetric trauma — A cervical laceration may occur during labor or in the process of delivery, including spontaneous, forceps, vacuum, or cesarean birth .
 This might weaken the cervix, and contribute to cervical insufficiency.